If you buy an item via this post, we may get a small affiliate fee. Details.

-So, you mom loves books.
+So, your mom loves books.
 Mother’s Day or Christmas are coming and the first thing you do is checking out the recently released books.

 And there is that fear we all know too well – the fear she might have already read that book already.

-Luckily, the love for books in not 100% about books.
+Luckily, the love for books is not 100% about books.
 Book lovers want to express their love.
 Everything that can help them do it will immediately catch their attention.